Secularism in Albania

 Albania has been a secular state since its founding in 1912, despite various changes in political systems.
 During the 20th century after Independence (1912) the democratic, monarchic and later the totalitarian communist regimes followed a systematic secularisation of the nation and the national culture.
+Albanians have historically been a particular case and a unique symbol of religious harmony and tolerance in the Balkans.
+Muslims, Catholic and Orthodox Christians have always lived in harmony and coexisted without divisive religious confrontations.

-The Albanian understanding of secularism has strong influences from the French laïcité.
+The understanding of secularism in the Republic of Albania has strong influences from the French laïcité.
 Currently Albania is a secular parliamentary republic, in which the state guarantees freedom of belief.
 The constitution recognizes the equality of religious communities and the state is neutral in the questions of faith.

 History

+The Albanian traditional customary law has held a sacred – although secular – longstanding, unwavering and unchallenged authority with a cross-religious effectiveness over the Albanians, which is attributed to an earlier pagan code common to all the Albanian tribes.

+According to some historical sources, the government of the Roman and Byzantine empire had to recognize autonomous customary laws to the various local communities for their self-administration.
+In this context, during different periods, Albanian customary laws were implemented in parallel with Roman, Byzantine, Ecclesiastic, and subsequently Sharia and Ottoman laws.
+This helped the Albanian mountain tribes to preserve their way of life, identity, and neutrality in the face of external centralizing administration.